We are currently meeting in-person, indoors for Sunday Morning Worship

 - Masks are optional for adults who have been vaccinated.
 Unvaccinated adults and children regardless of vaccination status should still wear masks when indoors.

 - Children/youth and adults working with children/youth will need to wear masks until San Mateo County no longer requires school children to wear masks at school.

 - Windows and doors will remain open except in extreme weather conditions.

 - Masks may remove your mask if you are eating or drinking.
 But please be sensitive to those who have to protect themselves or loved ones.
 Be ready to mask up.

 - Please fill out/update our online contact card with your current contact information so we can promptly notify you should you have been exposed to someone who tested positive for COVID-19.

 If you have not been vaccinated, we encourage you to get vaccinated when you are eligible.

 We recognize that there may be adjustments in these requirements as time proceeds so please keep a flexible and loving attitude at all times so we can continue to move forward together

 When should I stay home?

-Please keep others safe by following these quarantine procedures from the San Mateo Health Department if you:
+Please keep others safe by following the current testing, isolation, and quarantine recommendations from the San Mateo Health Department if you: